baseboxorg/jeffskinnerbox.github.io/content/ideas/limesdr-open-source-software-defined-radio.md

 "Myriad RF is a family of open source hardware and software projects for wireless communications, and a community that is working to make wireless innovation accessible to as many people as possible."

 * [Lime Suite](https://myriadrf.org/projects/lime-suite/)

+# LimeNet
+[LimeNET][33] is the follow-up to the LimeSDR crowd campaign.
+This new device is intended for use primarily as a mobile and IoT base station.
+LimeNET base stations desires to transform the way telco networks run, shifting the emphasis and value away from proprietary hardware to open hardware with app stores on top.

+The LimeNET platforms use Lime's LMS7002M field programmable RF transceiver to provide continuous coverage between 100 kHz and 3.8 GHz, with a 120 MHz RF bandwidth.
+The transceiver contains two transmit and two receive chains to enable 2×2 MIMO.
+The platforms also run an Intel i7-7500U dual-core CPU running at 2.7/3.5 GHz.

 # LimeSDR Application Ecosystem
 Appears [Josh Blum][14] (a major [contributor to several SDR tools][17])